-Presided over by the Honourable Marjorie Yang, Chairman of the University Council, the conferment ceremony was held at the Jockey Club Auditorium on the PolyU campus.
+Presided over by Ms Marjorie Yang Mun-tak, Chairman of the University Council, the conferment ceremony was held at the Jockey Club Auditorium on the PolyU campus.
 The recipients were also warmly greeted by PolyU President Professor Timothy W. Tong and other senior staff members of the University.

-The list of distinguished recipients comprises entrepreneurs, philanthropists, famous artist and former senior government official.
+The list of distinguished recipients comprises entrepreneurs, renowned artist, producer, philanthropists, industrialists and outstanding alumni.
 They are (in alphabetical order of last name):

 Mr Clifton Ko Chi-sum

 Renowned film director, producer and screenwriter Mr Clifton Ko Chi-sum is the Chief Executive Officer and Producer of Spring-Time Stage Productions.
 Spring-Time Stage Productions was the first art group to stage theatre productions at the PolyU Jockey Club Auditorium and has since then entered into various collaborations with PolyU.
 Mr Ko is also often invited as guest speaker at PolyU student talks.

 Professor Norman Ko is not only an expert in fluid dynamics and acoustics, but also an artist with multiple talents in sculpting, painting and photography.
 He ardently supports PolyU’s endeavours in promoting arts and culture by serving as Artist-in-Residence at PolyU in 2012 and donating his art pieces for permanent display on the PolyU campus.

 Mr Kong Qingping, Chairman of China Overseas Land and Investment Limited, has made significant contributions to the field of construction engineering and real estate development.
 Serving as an Adjunct Professor to PolyU’s Department of Building and Real Estate, he has been invited to share his experience in a PolyU public lecture entitled “Real Estate Market in China, Present and Future.”